|

 and incursions.
 To combat this, The Regiments in Newport were rotated from the city to surrounding camps and outposts on a

-regular basis.
 After the defeat of Burgoyne's Army at Saratoga, The French became fully involved in the war.
 On July

 11, 1778, Admiral Comte d'Estaing arrived off Sandy Hook, New Jersey and blockaded New York City for awhile.
 He then sailed